AlgoView/.github/profile/README.md

 **AV-Collect** and **AV-Visualize**

 - **Market Data Integration:** Establish connections with various exchanges to collect real-time and historical market data.
-- **Basic Visualization:** Implement initial charting capabilities using third-party tools like TradingView to display market data.
+- **Basic Visualization:** Implement initial charting capabilities using third-party tools like syncfusion_flutter_charts to display market data.
 - **User Interface Development:** Begin crafting a user-friendly interface focusing on accessibility and ease of navigation.

 ### Phase 1: Enhanced Custom Data Charting